 The modern way of doing things at our school also implies digitalisation of school administration.
-Use of electronic diary considerably advances communication not only between teachers and students, but also between teachers and parents.
+Use of electronic diaries considerably advances communication not only between teachers and students, but also between teachers and parents.
 The relationships we build at International School are based on mutual trust, and transparency of use of e-diary helps solidify this trust even further.

 E-diary is available to students, parents and teachers all day, every day.
 A click on the link on the homepage opens the portal which you access with your username and password, assigned to you by the school.

 E-diary replaces teachers in all activities that have to do with school administration.
 While in a traditional diary the teacher records lessons and absences manually, e-diary provides predefined items which the teacher verifies by a single click.
-Compared to the traditional approach to administration, the electronic approach is considerably faster, so the teachers can devote more time to work with students and conceiving creative teaching activities.
+Compared to the traditional approach to administration, the electronic approach is considerably faster, so the teachers can devote more time to work with students and planning creative teaching activities.

 Grading and activity documentation system